stillmatic/TimeLockedReceiver/README.md

 - Tested and fuzzed with [Foundry](https://github.com/gakonst/foundry/).
 Fuzzing caught a number of overflow errors and things seem reasonably solid but --- this is unaudited code that should not be used for anything meaningful!
 - We use a clone factory approach to minimize gas costs of additional deploys.
-- A deploy currently costs about 160k gwei, less than a Uniswap swap.
+- A deploy currently costs about 92k gwei, half of a Uniswap swap.
 A withdrawal costs about 50k gwei for ERC20 and 33k for native ETH, versus 25k for a native ERC20 transfer cost.

 ## Development